The questions and answers below contain general information about summer camp at Silver Lake.

 For a step-by-step guide to finding and completing the Scholarship Application, check out the video on our Instructional Videos page.

-A non-refundable $150 deposit is required to process your registration.
+A non-refundable $150 deposit is required to process your registration with final payment due by June 1.

 A $25 fee will be charged to switch conferences.